qbicsoftware-archive/resource-management/README.md

 Additionally, Administrators set time blocks in which a group of users, e.g. beginners can use a resource.
 For example, a group leader wants to ensure that a device is only used by the group beginners if an advanced users is around.
-That could mean that beginners are only allowed to reserve time slots from monday to friday, 8 am to 4 pm.
+That could mean that beginners are only allowed to reserve time slots from Monday to Friday, 8 am to 4 pm.

 Note: It should synchronise with the database so that changes will be displayed immediately.